sunnywoka/Library-management-system/README.md

 .
 .
-Enter 'q' to quit, enter 'i' to search by ID, or enter any other to search by phrase in title Enter 'q' to quit, enter 'i' to search by ID, or enter any other to search by phrase in title i
+Enter 'q' to quit, enter 'i' to search by ID, or enter any other to search by phrase in title i
 Enter ID to start search, or enter 'b' to go back to choose search method 211